usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 #### Why Use Snowfall Lib?

-While it's not mandatory to use Snowfall Lib for structuring your flakes, I've found it to be incredibly helpful.
+While it's not mandatory to use Snowfall Lib for structuring your Flakes, I've found it to be incredibly helpful.
 Snowfall is an opinionated library designed for Nix Flakes, which can be particularly advantageous when you're starting out.
 By providing a recommended folder structure, it minimizes the complexity of setting up your project and reduces the number of decisions you need to make.
-Snowfall handles the "glue code" required for importing modules into your flake and overal just makes it easier to manage your setup.
-I've successfully used Snowfall to manage a range of systems in my homelab and in various work projects.
+Snowfall handles the "glue code" required for importing modules into your Flake and overall just makes it easier to manage your setup.
+I've successfully used Snowfall to manage a range of systems in my homelab and various work projects.

 Here’s an example of a basic `flake.nix` with no configuration that you get from the above command: